Azure-Samples/azd-template-artifacts/next-steps.md

 ## Who can publish to a collection?

-Some collections are open to all contributors, while more curated collections are only accepting contributions from internal to Microsoft employees and specific partners.
+Some collections are open to all contributors, while curated collections only accept contributions from internal to Microsoft employees and specific partners.

 ## What is a collection?